EarzuChan/Ryo/README.md

 ## Usage

-If you are a general user looking to immediately edit game resources, please download [Ryo Editor](https://github.com/earzuchan/ryo/releases).
+If you are a general user looking to immediately edit game resources, please download Ryo Editor at [Release Page](https://github.com/earzuchan/ryo/releases).
 For support and updates, join the official Discord community at [Hello Simulacra](https://discord.gg/KBhhVy2s).

 ## Core Projects